 In the secondary forest our targets will be Rusty Laughingthrush, Dusky Fulvetta, Chinese Bamboo Partridge, Common Emerald Dove, White-bellied Green Pigeon, and Black-necklaced Scimitar Babbler.
 We may catch up again with Black-naped Monarch and Snowy-browed Flycatcher.

-We then drive to the highest road pass east of the Himalayas at over 3,300 meters in search of Alpine Accentor, Taiwan Rosefinch, and Taiwan Fulvetta in the junipers and rhododendrons.
+We then drive to the highest road pass east of the Himalayas at over 3,300 meters (about 10,800 feet) in search of Alpine Accentor, Taiwan Rosefinch, and Taiwan Fulvetta in the junipers and rhododendrons.
 Dropping down from the alpine-like areas, in the pine trees we will be on the lookout for Grey-headed Bullfinch and Flamecrest.
 The heather-like bamboo will give us more chances of Golden Parrotbill and Taiwan Bush Warbler.

 Day 12.
 North coast